 Enrollment in the summer term for MALD and MIB students is by petition only and will be approved on a seat available basis.
-MALD and MIB students approved to enroll in summer will be billed in the fall term, and may be eligible to reduce the number of credits taken in the subsequent fall term and should consult with the Registrar's Office before submitting their petition.
+Courses taken in the summer by MALD and MIB students count towards rate of work for the fall term.
+Subsequently, MALD and MIB students approved to enroll in summer may be eligible to reduce the number of credits taken in the subsequent fall term and should consult with the Fletcher Registrar before submitting their petition.